 books by Tom

 Moore.
-I would like to cover all of unit C and about a third of
+I would like to cover all of unit C and most of unit N.

-I have several main goals for this course:
+I have two main goals for this course:

 - I want to help you improve your quantitative literacy, problem